-A liberal arts minor is offered in health education.
+A minor in arts and sciences is offered in health education.
 The minor must include at least 15 units of work, 9 units of which must be from courses carrying upper division credit.
-The minor must include the following courses: Physical Education 51, Home Arts 61A, Health Education 65, 152, 153, and 199.
+The minor must include the following courses: Physical Education 51, Home Economics 61A, Health Education 65, 152, 153, and 199.